TUIlmenauAMS/Python-Audio-Coder/README.md

 It writes the decoded audio signal in .wav format in file audiofilerek.wav

-* A demo and test of the psycho-acoustic model is obtained be running
+* A demo and test of the psycho-acoustic model in directory PythonPsychoacoustics is obtained be running

 python3 psyacmodel.py